awesome-pro/neon-website/content/docs/guides/auth-auth0.md

 ---
-title: Authenticate Neon Postgres application users with Auth0
+title: Authenticate Neon LangChainapplication users with Auth0
-subtitle: Learn how to add authentication to a Neon Postgres database application using Auth0
+subtitle: Learn how to add authentication to a Neon LangChaindatabase application using Auth0
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.646Z'